 GOAL 1.
 ALL PEOPLE LIVE IN SAFE & HEALTHY COMMUNITIES.
-To ensure equitable safety, San Francisco must remedy past injustices and eliminate disparities experienced by Environmental Justice Communities.
-This includes eliminating disproportionate impact from the climate crises and other hazards and ensuring environmental justice for all.
-The City should foster systemic processes that address, mitigate, and amend past injustices that affect safety and resilience in the city.
-This includes disparities in racial and social equity, health outcomes, and quality of life and neighborhoods-that all contribute to the lived experiences of people in the event of a disaster and the adaptive capacity to recover.
+To ensure equitable safety, San Francisco must remedy past injustices and eliminate environmental burdens for all San Franciscans, starting with remedying past injustices and eliminating environmental burdens experienced by Environmental Justice Communities.
+This includes eliminating disproportionate impact from the climate crisis and other hazards and ensuring environmental justice for all.
+The City should foster actions and systems that address, mitigate, and amend past injustices that affect safety and resilience in the City.
+This includes, but is not limited to, disparities and advantages in racial and social equity, health outcomes, and quality of life and neighborhoods-all circumstances that contribute to the lived experiences and adaptive capacity of people in the event of a disaster